Film & Television

 How did you discover the coolest niche job in the world?

 By listening to the 99% Invisible "Hero Props" episode with Annie Atkins.
-I honestly teared up a little as she explained her design process (on my favorite movie of all time) and instantly knew that no more perfect job would ever exist for me.
+I sat there with my jaw agape as she explained her design process (on my favorite movie) and instantly knew that no more perfect job would ever exist for me.

 Who from your childhood has come back to inspire your development as an adult?